madprops/blog/docs/armtrak.md

 ## The Commander (Theory)

 This can be used in a multi-node organism where each component of the self gets to exert their vote on what is to happen next.
 It allows autonomous control that suggests a will towards certain places, and combat decisions.
 It could be used as direct orders, or as suggestions to consider.
-This includes controlling yourself remotely, for survival, life enhancement, or as an enthropy component to fight boredom.
+This includes controlling yourself remotely, for survival, life enhancement, or as an enthropy device to fight boredom and stagnation.